AaTekle/Decision-Tree/README.md

 ## Conclusion

-This project demonstrates how to use a decision tree algorithm to predict whether a patient has diabetes or not.
+This project uses a decision tree algorithm to predict whether a patient has diabetes or not.
 The project is implemented in Python using the Scikit-learn library.
-The project also includes a Jupyter notebook that walks through the implementation in more detail.

-I hope this is helpful!